-Donor.
 The Zinc Development Association, London.

+Nature of Donation.
 Z.D.A.
 Abstracts: monthly reviews of recent technical literature on the various uses of zinc and its products, together with other material of interest.
-(A series of publications of great value not only to students but to painters, mechanics and builders.)
+(A series of publications of great value not only to students but to painters,

-Portumna and District Development Co., Ltd.
+Portumna and District Development Co., Ltd. mechanics and builders.)
 A copy of the complete programme of the Portumna Civic Week, 1949.
 (A veritable mine of information on the present and past events in the history of Portumna.)
-A quarterly review of modern